-Many new businesses with more than one owner may consider whether to operate as partnerships or Limited Liability Companies (LLCs).
+Many new businesses with more than one owner may consider whether to operate as a partnership or limited liability company (LLC).
 There are two types of partnerships; general partnerships and limited partnerships.

-Most states also recognize LLCs with two or more owners called members.
-Multi-member LLCs are unincorporated business organizations which combine positive features of both partnerships and corporations for its members.
 Many state laws have adopted all or part of uniform laws that help govern general partnerships, limited partnerships, and LLCs.
 This overall review of general and limited partnerships and LLCs focuses on four key aspects: formation, management, profit-sharing, and legal liability.
+For information on taxes, see How Partnerships Are Taxed and How LLC Members Are Taxed.

 A key characteristic of a general partnership is the equal right of each partner to manage the business enterprise.
 Typically each general partner possesses one vote in any key partnership decisions regardless of the amount of their individual capital contribution.
 Simple majorities normally determine the outcome of key business determinations.
 Under this business organization, general partners must be able to persuade their co-owners to agree with certain business policies or ideas.

 Limited partnerships may have either one general partner or two or more general partners who operate a limited partnership on a daily basis.
-In a limited partnership with two or more general partners, the management framework amongst them is often similar to general partnerships.
+In a limited partnership with two or more general partners, the management framework amongst the general partners is often similar to general partnerships.
 Limited partners do not manage the business and supply only capital contributions.

-If you are a single member LLC, you own, manage, and operate your business.
-As a single-owner LLC, you can set your own business strategies and policies without having to consult or seek approval from others, but you may lose out on the professional experiences and insights of fellow owners.
+If you are a single-member LLC, you own, manage, and operate your business.
+As a single-owner LLC, you can set your own business strategies and policies without having to consult or seek approval from others.
 If there are two or more members, your LLC’s operating agreement may be used to structure management roles and decision-making authority in a way that best suits your business needs.
-You may decide that all members will manage their LLC or delegate management and decision-making powers to certain designated members.
+You may decide that all members will manage the LLC or you can delegate management and decision-making powers to certain designated members.

 Like many aspects of the law, legal liability often follows party control or authority.
 In both general and limited partnerships, general partners have unlimited personal liability since they manage their respective businesses.
 When handling partnership business, general partners are liable for their own conduct as well as the acts of their fellow general partners, known as joint and several liability.